LibraryCarpentry/week-one-library-carpentry-DEPRECATED/lesson-materials/LibCarp-lesson-one.md

 A very simple use of a regular expression would be to locate the same word spelled two different ways.
 For example the regular expression `organi[sz]e` matches both "organise" and "organize".

-But it would also match `reorganise`.
+But it would also find `reorganise`.
 So there are a bunch of special syntax that help us be more precise.

 The first we've seen: square brackets can be used to define a list or range of characters to be found.
 So: **SLIDE**